cloudfoundry/korifi/INSTALL.md

 Note: GCR supports nested directories, so you can organize your images as desired.

+#### Registry with Custom CA

+- See instruction in [Using container registry signed by custom CA](docs/using-container-registry-signed-by-custom-ca.md) doc.

 ## Root namespace and admin role binding

 Create the root namespace: